sesamyab/docs/docs/news-widget/button-sesamy Component.md

 ### Unlock Message

+This message is shown after the article is buyed, replacing the button.

 The direction and the aligment of the unlock message can be configured by:
 - `unlock-message-direction`: 'vertical' or 'horizontal'.
 By default, 'horizontal'.
 - `unlock-message-alignment`: 'left', 'center' or 'right'.
 By default, 'center'.